Tech552LLC/git-punch/README.md

 - Inside the html file, add a link to a youtube video of your choice (PG)
  - Merge your branch, push your code and send me the link to your github repo via slack

 ### Great Job.
 Do not forget to DM your github repo for evaluation.
-Thanks